WSE-research/langgraph-examples/qanary/README.md

 ## What is Qanary?

 [Qanary](https://github.com/WDAqua/Qanary) is a framework for Question Answering over Linked Data.
-It enables a modular architecture that allows to combine different NLP tools via Linked Data technologies in a flexible way.
+It enables a modular architecture that allows combining different NLP tools via Linked Data technologies in a flexible way.

 The framework is based on the idea of a sequence of microservices that are connected via a message bus.
 Each microservice is responsible for a specific task, such as named entity recognition, relation extraction, or query formulation.